arslanbilal/cryptology-project/README.md

 <h3>This repo includes "Cryptology Course" project(Encrypted Messaging App in iOS 8.0+)</h3>
 <hr>
 ## Summary:
 Simple iOS messaging application and working in locale [database][realm].
 Messages are protected with AES Symmetric Encryption.
 Only messages owners can see their messages in the plain text format.
 Otherwise messages are encrypted.
 Man-in-the-Middle never see plain text.
 Password doesn't hold in DB.
 Password salt and hash are fields of user table in DB.
-<br> <br>
+Message keys can change from users.

+####Specifications:
+	- User can login
+	- User can message other users
+	- User see only own messages
+	- User message is in a place(incoming, outgoing)
+	- Messages are encrypting with AES 256 bit key.
+	- User can only see his/her own messages, others are encrypted.
+	- Man-in-the-Middle see for all Cipher Message.
+	- Man-in-the-Middle does not have key to see plain format.
+	- Login with Captcha approval.
+	- Account screen for change password, key and sign out.
+	- User login delays 30 min after 3 wrong login attempt
+	- User account locks after 5 wrong login attempt.
+	- User password can not known.
+Password Salt and Hast hold in DB.
+	- User can change password. (min 8 chac.)
+	- User can change message key. (generating new key)

 You can run in your own machine.
 You just uncomment the `genenaretUsersWithCount(Int)` method in AppDelegate.swift file for adding random user in the system.
 Then recomment the same line.
 To test:

 1. username: user# (no is depends on count that you assign the func.)